avinanakarmi/preptember-open-source-workshop/README.md

 The goal is not perfection - the goal is to experience the open source contribution workflow end to end.

-## Need help?

-- Check docs/cheat-sheet.md for a quick glossary of GitHub terms.
-- Ask a facilitator during the workshop.
-- Browse the GitHub Docs (https://docs.github.com/) for repositories, issues, pull requests, and Git basics.

 Happy contributing!